Connect with us

 • Increased transparency in managing references and citations.

-This study is the first, to our knowledge, to a manipulation of metadata.
+This study is the first, to our knowledge, to report a manipulation of metadata.
 It also discusses the impact this may have on the evaluation of researchers.
 The study highlights, yet again, that the overreliance on metrics to evaluate researchers, their work and their impact may be inherently flawed and wrong.

 Such overreliance is likely to promote questionable research practices, including hypothesizing after the results are known, or HARKing; splitting a single set of data into several papers, known as salami slicing; data manipulation; and plagiarism.
 It also hinders the transparency that is key to more robust and efficient research.
 Although the problematic citation metadata and sneaked references have now been apparently fixed, the corrections may have, as is often the case with scientific corrections, happened too late.